 The Science and Engineering Practices should help lead students in developing their own understanding of the Disciplinary Core Ideas and Crosscutting Concepts.

 - Obtaining, evaluation and communicating information

-Each practice has a detailed explanations for how the practices should be used in each grade band (K-2, 3-5, 6-8, 9-12).
+Detailed explanation about each practice are available for each grade level band (K-2, 3-5, 6-8, 9-12).
 Those can be accessed here.

 The crosscutting concepts are a list of thematic concepts that repeat throughout science, regardless of discipline.

 - Systems and system models

 - Energy and Matter

 As with the Science and Engineering Practices, the framework includes a explanation of the progression across grade levels.
 Luckily, the framework includes grade specific information.
 These explanations can be accessed here.